 Where are You Falling Behind?

-This might mean you work hard, but neglect your health.
+This might mean you work hard but neglect your health.
 Or you eat very healthy, but you have trouble saving money.
-Maybe you don’t get enough sleep because you are always distracted at night.
+Maybe you do not get enough sleep because you are always distracted at night.
 This can tell you what areas need improving first before moving on to other habits.